ziyyy101/FizzBuzz/README.md

 - [ ] Choose this fix and the error will go away.
 Try running `Main.java` to see if it outputs what you expect.

-### Task 3.2: Calling `FizzBuzz.main` from `Main.main`
+### Task 3.2: Calling `lab1.FizzBuzz.main` from `Main.main`

-Suppose we wanted to execute a line like `FizzBuzz.main();` in `Main.main`.
+Suppose we wanted to execute a line like `lab1.FizzBuzz.main();` in `Main.main`.
 Why doesn't this work?

 If you add this line to `Main.main`, IntelliJ will tell you the problem and suggest some fixes, but neither of them will *directly* fix the problem.

-* Talk with your neighbours to try to find the best way to resolve the problem so that you can run `Main.java` and see the expected output of executing `FizzBuzz.main`.
+* Talk with your team to try to find the best way to resolve the problem so that you can run `Main.java` and see the expected output of executing `lab1.FizzBuzz.main`.
 If you come up with different ways to do this, think about how they differ and which might be best.

 And that's all we wanted to highlight with this first example.
-You'll see and learn much more Java syntax as you work through the readings and coding homework over the next few of weeks.
+You'll see and learn much more Java syntax as you work through the readings and coding exercises over the next few weeks.

 ### Task 3.3 Push your latest changes

-- [ ] Now that you've made some more changes to your repository, you should repeat the add, commit, push process for any files that you have changed if you haven't done so recently.
+- [ ] Now that you've made some more changes to your repository, you should repeat the add, commit, and push process for any files that you have changed if you haven't done so recently.
 Remember to include a descriptive commit message!

 ### Task 3.4 Pulling changes from GitHub